-The one-year delay will give companies additional time to assess INDYCAR’s new regulations as the sanctioning body’s top series looks to add additional Original Equipment Manufacturers to augment and challenge current participants Chevrolet and Honda.
-Electrification may also play a role in attracting new manufacturers to the series as it provides more relevance to current and future consumer applications.
+The one-year delay will give car companies additional time to assess INDYCAR’s new regulations as the sanctioning body’s top series looks to add additional Original Equipment Manufacturers to augment and challenge current participants Chevrolet and Honda.
+More important than the delay is the electrification aspect itself, which is meant to attract new manufacturers to the series as it provides more relevance to current and future consumer applications.

 Outside of competition and business aspects, a notable safety and competition enhancement is the inclusion of an onboard starter as part of the new hybrid system, eliminating the need for manual hand-held starters.
 The ability to restart a car without assistance from the AMR INDYCAR Safety Team should lead to fewer cautions and less risk during situations involving one or more stalled cars.